-55. (1)30 A provincial tribunal shall consist of a president who shall be appointed by the metropolitan and not less than two other members as may be prescribed by ordinance of the synod of the province.
+55. (1) A provincial tribunal shall consist of a president who shall be the metropolitan, or a deputy president appointed by him, and not less than two other members as may be prescribed by ordinance of the synod of the province.